4GeeksAcademy/master-python-programming-exercises/exercises/11-Swap_digits/README.md

 ## 📝 Instructions:

-Given a two-digit integer, swap its digits and print the result.
+1. Given a two-digit integer, swap its digits and print the result.

-**Example input**
+### Example input:

-* 79
++ 79

-**Example output**
+### Example output:

-* 97
++ 97

-**Theory**
+## 💡 Hint:

-If you don't know how to start solving this assignment, please, review a theory for this lesson: https://snakify.org/lessons/integer_float_numbers/
++ If you don't know how to start solving this assignment, please, review a theory for this lesson: https://snakify.org/lessons/integer_float_numbers/

-You may also try step-by-step theory chunks: https://snakify.org/lessons/integer_float_numbers/steps/1/
++ You may also try step-by-step theory chunks: https://snakify.org/lessons/integer_float_numbers/steps/1/